-The Growing Futures training approval system operates under the direction of the North Dakota Department of Human Services (DHS) Early Childhood Services division.
-DHS Early Childhood Services Policy 620-01-90-05 designates the Growing Futures Registry as the system for approval of all training delivered in-state to the early childhood workforce.
+The Growing Futures training approval system operates under the direction of the North Dakota Department of Health and Human Services (DHHS) Early Childhood Services division.
+DHHS Early Childhood Services Policy 620-01-90-05 designates the Growing Futures Registry as the system for approval of all training delivered in-state to the early childhood workforce.
 Only Growing Futures approved training can be accepted toward childcare licensing.
+NOTE: Approval is for instructional time only.
+Self-study, time spent completing assignments, one-on-one coaching, and consultation are not approved as training and cannot be applied toward annual childcare licensing training hours.
+See Out-of-State and Online Training Providers for additional information.

 Level 1: Basic Licensing

-Level 1 courses provide basic information on a topic and apply toward clock hours for childcare license renewal, maintaining Career Pathways Category A placement, and Bright & Early ND Step 1.
-This level of course is informative but not in-depth.
+Level 1 courses provide basic information on a topic and apply toward clock hours for childcare license renewal.
+This course level is informative but not in-depth.
 Level 1 courses do not require a demonstration of competence with the course materials and there is no formal assessment.
 Level 1 courses are usually quick to complete and in the case of online Level 1 courses, the clock hours may post to the individual’s training record immediately upon completion.
-Previously, this level of course was called “Registered.”

 Level 2: Professional Training